 - 3 cup cooked and cooled long grain rice

-- 1 Tbsp orange zest plus add'l for garnishing
+- 1 tablespoon orange zest plus add'l for garnishing

-- 1 tsp pure vanilla or rum extract
+- 1 teaspoon pure vanilla or rum extract

-- Dissolve the 2 Tbsp cornstarch in the remaining 1/2 cup of prepared eggnog.
+- Dissolve the 2 tablespoon cornstarch in the remaining ½ cup of prepared eggnog.
 Whisk until no lumps remain.
 (See Cook's note)

 - Once the eggnog comes to a boil on the stovetop, drizzle the dissolved cornstarch-eggnog mixture into the bubbling eggnog whisking constantly until thickened.
 This should happen quickly.
 Immediately lower the heat to prevent boiling over.
 (Repeat, using just enough milk to dissolve the corn starch, if you'd like it to be thicker.)

 - Remove the saucepan from the heat and add the remaining ingredients.
 Mix well.

 - Garnish with additional orange zest, if desired.